wilkie/whitepaper/README.md

 related papers and organize your paper collection.
 With this application, you can easily download pdfs or use it as a library to automatically assign metadata.

-Currently, CiteSeerX is the only database it uses along with a google pdf search if CiteSeerX does not list a pdf to download.
+Currently, CiteSeerX, ACM and IEEE are the only databases it uses along with a google pdf/ps search to find other pdf or ps links to download.

 ## Installation